Vyral/chris-remmes/_posts/2019-11-22-3-tips-about-home-inspections.md

 **3\.
 Provide relevant information to the inspector and buyer.** If you have receipts for any work you’ve had done recently, those are useful to show to both the inspector and buyer.

-{% include pullquote.html %}&nbsp;

-Now, if you’re a buyer, you’ll want to be sure to pick a good inspector.
+{% include pullquote.html %}<br><br>Now, if you’re a buyer, you’ll want to be sure to pick a good inspector.
 I’d be happy to give you the names of some inspectors I know and trust. **Here are a few points buyers will need to keep in mind:**

 **1\.
 Show up and pay attention.** The inspection is one of your closing costs and can range between $500 and $1,500, depending on the kind of house you’re buying.
 You’re paying a lot of money for this process, so be sure to pay close attention to the information the inspector passes on to you.